 All you have to do is activate the Classic Editor Plugin from the list of installed plugins on your website.

-An Aside: I reached out to WordPress.com support to ask them to switch back to the old editor on one my business plans website and they were kind enough to ask if anything wasn’t working with the new editor.
+An Aside: I reached out to WordPress.com support to ask them to switch back to the old editor on one of my business plans websites and they were kind enough to ask if anything wasn’t working with the new editor.

 Should you actually disable Gutenberg and Switchback?

 If you are wondering if Gutenberg is actually terrible and you should switch back to the old editing experience, it might be worth giving more thought and time.